 Use this worksheet to map out the five main lead sources that suit your working style and skills.
 Write them down and then outline your tactics for finding leads in these areas.
 Download the sheet by clicking the button below.

 In your business plan, include a section for your five main lead sources and list them out along with a plan for pursuing them throughout the year.
-We also advise our agents to break out which transactions can be attributed to certain sources.
-For each transaction you close during the year, note where the lead came from so at the end of the year you can see exactly where most of your business is coming from.
+We also advise our agents to track which transactions can be attributed to certain sources so that you can see exactly where most of your business is coming from.
 This will also help you evaluate how effective your lead sources and tactics are at the end of every year.

 3. Budgeting & Expenses